astropy/astropy-APEs/APE_finance.rst

 We identify four distinct considerations when disbursing funds:

-* Agreeing upon the types of activities that can be funded,,
+* Agreeing upon the types of activities that can be funded,
 * Establishing a process for deciding which specific activities should be funded,
 * Finding someone to do the work (if necessary),
 * Determining an appropriate compensation level.